amosborn/django-msproject/README.md

 * Import env in settings.py is unused and fails Travis integrated testing.
 However when I remove it the app won't run, with SECRET_KEY error in settings.py, which is fixed by reinstating import env.
 * Some Python lines of code too long, but unsure how to split them to the next line.
+* Tried to add auction wins to cart with another context, but a product with the same id kept being added at the same time, and vice versa when adding a product.
+  I decided to have separate checkouts for products and auctions, as this probably wouldn't inconvenience a user too much.

 ## Deployment